smnenko/portfolio-api/frontend/README.md

-# Portfolio-API BACKEND
+# Portfolio-API FRONTEND
-Project uses Quasar and some framework like axios to interact with backend in GraphQL mode.
+Project uses Quasar, and some frameworks like axios to interact with a backend in GraphQL mode.

 ## Project stack:
 1. Quasar \>= 2.0.0